 Brian Williams is a research economist with the Agricultural Policy and Modeling Branch of the Market and Trade Economics Division at the USDA's Economic Research Service (ERS).

 Brian joined ERS in 2020.
-His research focuses on U.S. agricultural policy, risk in agriculture, and production economics.
-Prior to coming to ERS, he served as an economist at the Nebraska Public Power District, where his research aided economic development efforts.
-Brian also served as an assistant professor at Mississippi State University, where his research and extension efforts focused on agricultural risk management, commodity marketing, and production economics.
+His research focuses on U.S. agricultural policy, risk and risk management in agriculture, and the U.S. Agricultural Baseline Model's long-term projections.
+Prior to joining ERS, Brian worked as an economist in the utility industry.
+He also served as an assistant professor at Mississippi State University—where his research and extension efforts focused on agricultural risk management, commodity marketing, and agricultural policy.
 Brian’s teaching efforts included undergraduate and graduate-level farm management.

 Brian received his Ph.D. in Agricultural Economics from Oklahoma State University, and M.S. and B.S. degrees in Agricultural Economics from the University of Nebraska.